bvrigo/Smart-Tank/README.md

 Figure 5.
 Close-up of speaker and servo location on the Shadow Bot chassis.

-We then used two breadboards and three power supplies according to make the electrical stack of our system.
-A 6 V battery pack feeds the Class-D amplifier, the dual H-Bridge, the servo, and the speaker.
+We then used two breadboards and three power supplies to compose the electrical stack of our system.
+A 6 V battery pack feeds the the dual H-Bridge and the servo.
 A 9 V battery powers the Bluetooth module, and the Mbed.
 Another 9 V battery is used to provide energy to the Brushed DC motor in the kicking mechanism in order to launch the ping-pong ball a greater distance.

 All the connections of the individual components to the Mbed and their respective power supplies are listed in Table 1 and shown in the schematics in Figure 6.